AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: AutoML for

+As fine-tuning approaches can be categorized into groups following different learning paradigms, corresponding challenges also differ according to the learning paradigm as we outline below.

-AutoML for supervised fine-tuning in principle could follow the same approaches as extensively studied in the AutoML community, since it provides a clear supervised training signal and is feasible computational wise.
-Interesting questions arise with respect to neural architecture search to which we will come back later on.
+\paragraph{Supervised Task-Specific Fine-Tuning} Task-specific fine-tuning can be regarded a standard supervised-learning stage based on input-output pairs (with or without instructions).
+That is, \LLMs can still be fine-tuned to specific tasks without instruction tuning, and since the realization of the two is different, the application of AutoML differs in practice.
+AutoML for supervised fine-tuning in principle could follow the same approaches as extensively studied in the AutoML community since it provides a clear supervised training signal and is feasible computation-wise.
+Interesting questions arise with respect to neural architecture search to which we will come back later.
+One of the core challenges associated with supervised (task-specific) fine-tuning is that it can undo some of the alignment achieved via alignment fine-tuning \citep{qi-arxiv23a} such that the two stages are ideally considered jointly when performing \HPO.